tsegayeh/SQL-CSM/README.md

 Manually managed Child Sponsorship programs are prone to error and delays.
 As a result, sponsors quit, and funding goes down.
 This database is designed with a CSM online application in mind that would put business information on fingertips of program staff and management leading to increased donor satisfaction and funding. <br />

 <b>3.
 Business Questions</b> <br />
-The database must answer key business questions such as: a) What is the status of the sponsored child’s health and education? b) Who are your sponsors/donors?
-What do they donate and how much? c) How is the organization’s performance in fundraising? d) What are the program goals and activities? e) How effective and efficient is the utilization of the funds?<br />
+The database must answer key business questions such as:<br />
+a) What is the status of the sponsored child’s health and education?<br />
+b) Who are your sponsors/donors?
+What do they donate and how much?<br />
+c) How is the organization’s performance in fundraising?<br />
+d) What are the program goals and activities?<br />
+e) How effective and efficient is the utilization of the funds?<br />

 <b>4.
 Design Steps</b> <br /> The database is designed in 5 steps, as follows:<br />